top of page

 False accusations represent a devastating threat to nurses who dedicate their lives to healing others.
 Throughout my years advocating for nurses, one truth stands clear: preparation before crisis strikes makes all the difference between career salvation and professional ruin.

 Your nursing license symbolizes years of education, dedication, and sacrifice.
 Therefore, you must treat any threat to it with utmost seriousness.
 Most importantly, remember you don't have to face this battle alone.
-Professional liability insurance, experienced legal counsel, and meticulous documentation form your strongest line of defense against baseless claims.
+Professional liability insurance, experienced Nurse Advocacy, and meticulous documentation form your strongest line of defense against baseless claims.

 Additionally, understanding your rights under your state's nurse practice act provides critical protection.
-Bad faith reporting carries consequences, and defamation lawsuits offer potential remedies for nurses whose reputations suffer from malicious accusations.
+Bad faith reporting carries consequences.

 Key Takeaways